 5 min read

 The Abstract Factory pattern is an important building block for Domain Modelling.
 It hides the complexity of creating a domain object from the caller of the factory.
 It also enables us to create domain objects those have complex dependencies without worrying about when and how to inject its dependencies.
-It is easier to explain the idea with a concrete example.
-I used to work on a project to build a simple online booking system for a heath club.

 2012-09-05